 This is one way coaches conceptualise the physical demands of a cycling discipline and to plan appropriate training.

-- Aerobic endurance- the ability to sustain a continuous effort for a long period of time
+- Aerobic endurance or aerobic capacity- the ability to sustain a continuous effort for a long period of time

 - Short term muscular endurance (STME)- the ability to sustain a near to sprint effort, or repeat such efforts multiple times.

 - Muscle Power- the ability to produce instantaneous power, torque or speed for a few seconds

 - Strength- ability to apply load/force/torque